 It’s difficult to see anyone hurt, especially a valued and trusted employee.
-They’ve been there for you and you’ll want to be there for them – when it matters most.
+They’re an important part of your organization, and you’ll want to ensure they are supported.

 Help for them starts with you.
-After they’ve informed you of the accident, injury or illness, as an employer you’ll want to discuss with them the next steps, modified duties and/or accommodations you can provide as they recover.
-Let the employee know that you and their co-workers will be supporting them throughout the recovery.
+After they’ve informed you of the accident, injury or illness, as an employer you’ll want to discuss the next steps with them.
+This conversation can include modified duties and/or accommodations you can provide as they recover.
+Let the employee know that you and their co-workers will support them throughout their recovery.

 As an employer, you have reporting responsibilities under both the Workers’ Compensation (WC) Act and the Occupational Health and Safety (OHS) Act.

-Under the WC Act, you must file an Employer Report of Injury or Illness if the employee becomes injured or ill from the incident, requiring time away from work or medical treatment beyond first aid.
-You must file the Employer Report of Injury or Illness, whether you support the employee’s claim for benefits.
+Under the WC Act, you must file if the employee becomes injured or ill from the incident, requiring time away from work or medical treatment beyond first aid.
+You must file the Employer Report of Injury or Illness, whether you support the employee’s claim for benefits or not.
 You have an opportunity to state any objections in the report.

 For occupational hearing loss claims, please complete the Employer Report of Occupational Hearing Loss form rather than the Employer Report of Injury or Illness.